dwavesystems/dwave-cloud-client/docs/reference/intro.rst

 Interactive CLI Configuration
 -----------------------------

-As part of the installation of the D-Wave Cloud Client package, a dwave executable is installed; for example, in a virtual environment it might be installed as `<virtual_environment>\Scripts\dwave.exe`.
+As part of the installation of the D-Wave Cloud Client package, a `dwave` executable is installed; for example, in a virtual environment it might be installed as `<virtual_environment>\\Scripts\\dwave.exe`.
 Running this file from your system's console opens an interactive command line interface (CLI) that guides you through setting up a D-Wave Cloud Client configuration file.
-It also provides helpful functionality; for example:
+It also provides additional helpful functionality; for example:

-* List and update existing configuration files on the system
+* List and update existing configuration files on your system
-* Establish a connection to (ping) a solver based on a configuration file and output timing information
+* Establish a connection to (ping) a solver based on a configuration file and return timing information
-* Show configured solver information
+* Show configured solvers information

-Run `dwave --help` for information on all the CLI options.
+Run *dwave* -\\-\ *help* for information on all the CLI options.

 Work Flow
 =========